-On average, 33% of complaints were upheld, while 23% were not upheld and 17% were not pursued
+On average, 32% of complaints were upheld, while 29% were not upheld and 12% were not pursued

-In 2021, on average, 33% of complaints were upheld by the SROs' juries.
+In 2022, on average, 32% of complaints were upheld by the SROs' juries.
 The responsible SRO's jury considered that the advertisements complained about in these cases are in breach of the relevant national advertising codes.
-Conversely, about 23% of complaints were not upheld by SROs.
-The number of complaints that were not pursued due to a lack of adequate information or unsubstantial reasons for complaining remained the same at 17%.
-The share of complaints that were received and were out of the SROs' remit accounted for 9%.
+Conversely, about 29% of complaints were not upheld by SROs.
+The number of complaints that were not pursued due to a lack of adequate information or unsubstantial reasons for complaining remained the same at 12%.
+The share of complaints that were received and were out of the SROs' remit accounted for 15%.

-The graph below showcases how the different outcomes of complaints evolved since 2017.
+The graph below showcases how the different outcomes of complaints evolved since 2018.

 2019 saw an increase in the number of complaints upheld in Europe, coupled with a record low in complaints that were not upheld.
-In contrast, 2020 recorded an increase in not upheld complaints, dropping the share of upheld ones.
-This trend reversed in 2021, with a 3-point increase in upheld complaints and a 2 point decrease in not upheld one.
-Informally resolved complaints remained relatively stable over the past 3 years.
+In contrast, 2020 and 2022 recorded an increase in not upheld complaints.
+Informally resolved complaints remained relatively stable over the past 3 years - these are .
 These are cases that were solved before the SROs' jury or complaints committee could take a decision, by mediating between the advertiser and the plaintiff towards a satisfactory solution for the latter.

-Graph 6: Outcome of complaints across Europe from 2017 to 2021 (European mean average)
+Graph 6: Outcome of complaints across Europe from 2018 to 2022 (European mean average)